Summer Camp FAQs

 My child has never backpacked and doesn't have a pack.
 Is this pretty typical?

 Yes!
 Our Wilderness Leaders are experienced backcountry experts chosen for their sensitivity and their ability to help kids feel comfortable in nature.
 They select destinations that match the ability and interests of each cabin group and are dedicated to making the overnight experience fun, positive and focused on group building.
-We have a full inventory of backpacks, stoves and all the gear necessary for safe, exciting overnights in Yosemite and the surrounding National Forest.
+We have a full inventory of backpacks, sleeping pads and all the gear necessary for safe, exciting overnights in Yosemite and the surrounding National Forest.
 Your child just needs to bring a sleeping bag and comfortable hiking shoes.

 My kids are really picky eaters.
 Will they like the food at Camp?

-Yes!
 We recently completed a million-dollar expansion of the Tawonga kitchen, so we can prepare nutritious and delicious fresh foods that address a variety of dietary needs, including vegetarian, vegan, gluten-free and lactose intolerance, as well as other allergy restrictions.
 We make as many foods as possible from scratch, and strive to use organic and locally sourced foods when possible.

 Snacks are available throughout the day and at meals, including fresh fruits and vegetables, string cheese and crackers.
 In addition to the main entrée, there is always a protein alternative, like egg salad, hummus, or tuna, plus sun-butter and jelly.
 Outdoor BBQs feature hot dogs, hamburgers, chicken and veggie burgers, as well as pasta salads and fresh fruit.
 Food at Tawonga is kosher-style, so we separate milk and meat, and we never serve non-kosher foods, such as pork or shellfish.